The best way to capture Facebook Ads data in Tally Forms

 Cleans the data

-Attributer is designed to handle variations in UTM usage and accurately assign leads to the appropriate channel, ensuring precise data.
+Attributer is designed to handle variations in UTM usage and accurately assign leads to the appropriate channel.

 For example, if you use "utm_source=facebook" in some campaigns and "utm_source=facebook.com" in others, Attributer can still correctly attribute the lead to the Paid Social channel.